 Founded in 1960 by the Ontario Bird Banding Association, LPBO is the oldest bird observatory in the Western Hemisphere, and a world-renowned research, education and training facility.
 In 2017, our 1 millionth bird was banded!

 LPBO runs an active and diverse mix of bird population monitoring, collaborative research, professional training, and public education programs.
-LPBO projects include the Migration Monitoring Program, Young Ornithologists’ Workshop and Internship, Tree Swallow Research Project, Latin American Training Program, Breeding Bird Surveys of Long Point.
+LPBO projects include the Migration Monitoring Program, Young Ornithologists’ Workshop and Internship, Tree Swallow Research Project, Latin American Training Program, Breeding Bird Census of Long Point.

-A detailed summary of our programs, research and most recent results can be found in our annual report
+A detailed summary of our programs, research and most recent results can be found in our annual report.

 LPBO’s primary activities revolve around Migration Monitoring which derives population trends, collects other demographic information, and examines other aspects of migration ecology through standardized methods of daily counts and banding at each of LPBO’s three research stations: Old Cut, Breakwater, and The Tip.
 LPBO also has a diverse collaborative research program.
 LPBO relies heavily on the support of skilled cooperators from around the world who help us to maximize our impact for the conservation of birds.